 If you’re using paid or organic traffic to grow your email marketing list and ultimately drive sales, a strong lead nurturing campaign is the difference between success and failure.
 More than 50 percent of leads aren’t ready to buy when they first hit an email list, so your follow-up is key to building relationships and growing revenue.

-This isn’t as simple as throwing a few pieces of content together and sending them out in a welcome email.
+This isn’t as simple and transactional as putting together a few pieces of content and sending them out in a welcome email.
 Converting customers requires careful consideration, planning, and effort.
-Adhering to proper guidelines can eliminate unnecessary work and ensure your time is well spent.
+Adhering to proper guidelines can maximize your conversion rates and subscriber retention.

 Outline Your Strategy